+Today’s topic is How to Add Videos in HTML.
 Every website today, is very rich in media content.
-Be it photos, videos or some other forms of media.
-All of this is made possible by placing media in web pages.
+Be it photos, videos, or some other forms of media.
+All of this is made possible by placing media on web pages.

 So in this article, let us have a look at some media tags and how we can use photos and videos in our webpages.